 In addition to action steps, focusing, reframing, confronting, evaluating, and responding with immediacy, the seventh item in this supervisee self-appraisal concerns pointing out endings.
 In this part of the assessment, I ask my supervisees to evaluate their skill regarding preparing a client psychologically for the conclusion of the therapy relationship.

 I state to my supervisees, "Suppose you have a client with whom you have agreed to a three-month relationship to improve their communication with their family.
 It is now the second month of your working together.
 Consider your ability to point out how much time is remaining, and how you would prepare this client."

 I ask my supervisees to evaluate their skills regarding discussing progression towards goals with their client.
 I also ask them to evaluate their skills regarding encouraging their clients to discuss what they feel will have changed after the conclusion of the therapeutic relationship.

-On this track, we have discussed teaching self-appraisal to clinical supervisees.
+in this section, we have discussed teaching self-appraisal to clinical supervisees.
 We also discussed the seven point supervisee self-assessment that I use regarding working and evaluating skills.
 The seven points in this assessment are action steps, focusing, reframing, confronting, evaluating, responding with immediacy and pointing out endings.

-On the next track, we will discuss training supervisees in ten steps that can help a therapist cope with a client who might be at risk for suicide.
+In the next section, we will discuss training supervisees in ten steps that can help a therapist cope with a client who might be at risk for suicide.